mjbrodzik/ipynb_melt_onset/README.md

 3) basemap is needed for some of the displays and maps that we are displaying in the notebooks.

-N.B.: confirm that matplotlib and scipy are both coming from conda-forge?
+N.B.: confirm that matplotlib and scipy are both coming from conda-forge

 If you run "conda env list" again will will see a second entry, for cetb.
 The asterisk will be positioned in the environment that is